Skip to main content

 7. File the BOI Report

 Most new LLCs will need to file a Beneficial Ownership Information (BOI) Report within 90 days of formation.
 This is a new federal requirement intended to combat scams and money laundering.
 On the BOI Report, you’ll need to disclose identifying information about your company applicant and all beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
-You can file this report for free through the FinCEN.gov website.
-Or hire us to file for you for $9.
+You can file yourself through the FinCEN.gov website, or hire us to file your BOI report.

 8. Next Steps